Bryan Reynolds Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Bryan Reynolds, who went 1-for-4 last time in action, take on Framber Valdez and the Houston Astros at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds, who went 0-for-4 last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the Astros.

 Bryan Reynolds Game Info & Props vs. the Astros